igezt/ascendent-solutions/README.md

 For the sake of cohesiveness, all dates (regardless if they use date etc) are taken in as datestrings with the same format:

-> {YYY-MM-DD}T{HH:mm:SS}.{sss}Z
+> {YYYY-MM-DD}T{HH:mm:SS}.{sss}Z

 I recommend following this format, but the APIs do allow for other formats that are accepted by Typescript's Date object.

 ### Examples

-All API's have an example call writen in the examples directory in the root directory of the repository.
+All API's have an example call writen in the example API call section of their respective documentation.

-I recommend using a API testing service like Postman to send API calls to the server and observe the results on your own.
+I recommend using an API testing service like Postman to send API calls to the server and observe the results on your own.

 # Database design